mittwald/brudi/README.md

-  mongodump   Creates a mongodump of your desired server mysqldump   Creates a mysqldump of your desired server pgdump      Creates a pg_dump of your desired postgresql-server redisdump   Creates an rdp dump of your desired server tar         Creates a tar archive of your desired paths version     Print the version number of brudi
+  mongodump   Creates a mongodump of your desired server mysqldump   Creates a mysqldump of your desired server pgdump      Creates a pg_dump of your desired postgresql-server redisdump   Creates an rdb dump of your desired server tar         Creates a tar archive of your desired paths version     Print the version number of brudi